RocioBF/UgandaMiddleClass/README.md

 The second section presents the regressions made for the analysis.
 In the third section, I match the estimated prob with the estimated expenditure using a local linear regression approach.
 The fourth section classifies households into four groups: poor, vulnerable, middle class and elite.
 Tables for the population distirbution and transition to poverty can be found also in this section.
 For the analysis of the use of different poverty lines you should go to the 1st section of the script.
-There, several opcions for the poverty line appears.
+There, several possibilities for the poverty line are provided.
 You will need to change *poverty_line* variable to see the changes in the results.
 The analysis of the lower and upper bound can be found in the 5th section.
 The two last sections are the robustness checks.
 #### MC_characteristics.R
 In this script the middle class is analyze in comparison with the other social classes.
 There you can find the representation of income shares by social classes, income distribution graphs, Lorenz curve and calculations for the Gini coefficient.
 Moreover, a t-test is performed to be able to test the differences between social classes.
 #### Table_1.R